ardendaily/resources/README.md

 ### Resources for inquisitive minds

-a collection of things i have been meaning to muck around with but haven't.
+.a collection of things i have been meaning to muck around with but haven't.

 otherwise, a collection of things i find valuable enough at face-value to highlight.